Driving inclusive, translational research from the frontline

 - Dr Huma Ghauri, GP at Ailsa Craig Medical Practice & CD at Ardwick and Longsight PCN

-- Dr James Higgins, GP at Brinnington Surgery & CD at Tame Valley PCN
+- Dr James Higgins, GP and Mr Paul Ansbro, PM at Brinnington Surgery & Tame Valley PCN

 - Dr Uwa Ima-Edomwonyi, GP at Donneybrook Medical Centre & Chair, RCGP NWE Faculty